Sessions S. Wheeler Papers

 5.25 Linear Feet (6 boxes, 3 oversize folders, 1 shared box)

 Language of Materials

 Sessions S. Wheeler served on the board of the Nevada State Museum.
 He received the Conservationist of the Year award, Outstanding Biology Teacher award, and the Distinguished Nevadan Award from the University of Nevada in 1963.
-These papers consist entirely of materials related to Wheeler's published writings: manuscripts in draft and edited formats, research notes and tapes, original papers and records of Max C. Fleischmann, photographs, and newspaper clippings.
-Mr. Wheeler's personal papers were inherited by his family members (1849-1992).
+The collection consists entirely of materials related to Wheeler's published writings: manuscripts in draft and edited formats, research notes and tapes, original papers and records of Max C. Fleischmann, photographs, and newspaper clippings.

 Immediate Source of Acquisition

-All photographs in the collection have been transferred to the Special Collections Department photographic archives and are filed as collection UNRS-P1999-06.
+Photographs transferred to the Special Collections Department photo archives as collection number UNRS-P1999-06.